gatsbyjs/gatsby/packages/gatsby-plugin-manifest/README.md

 This plugin validates plugin options set in the `gatsby-config.js`.
 It validates the options used by the plugin and the entire WebAppManifest spec.
 To see the exact implementation of the validator see [src/pluginOptionsSchema.js](src/pluginOptionsSchema.js).

 The WebAppManifest spec is not stable at the time of writing.
-This version of the validator adheres the [most recent](https://www.w3.org/TR/2019/WD-appmanifest-20190911/) version of the specification available
+This version of the validator adheres the [most recent](https://www.w3.org/TR/2020/WD-appmanifest-20201019/) version of the specification available.

 ## Troubleshooting